andymcloid/bokat_se_hass/README.md

 - Login to Bokat.se with your credentials
 - View all activities
-- Select which activity to track
 - Display activity status in Home Assistant
 - Regular updates of activity status
 - View participant information including attendance status and comments
 - Respond to events with attendance status, guest count, and comments
-- Configurable update interval
 - Custom Lovelace card for easy interaction
 - Standalone BokatAPI module for programmatic access to Bokat.se